nvmusoke/mongoose_compliment/readme.md

-# Emergency Complimenter with Mongoose
+# Emo Complimenter with Mongoose

-We're going to revisit the Emergency Compliment app from a couple nights ago, except with a few key differences this time.
+We're going to revisit the Emo Compliment app from a couple nights ago, except with a few key differences this time.
 Instead of pulling from and pushing to an array of compliments saved locally, we're going to pull from and push to a Mongo database that exists on a server somewhere.

 ## STEPS